University of North Carolina Athletics

 CAROLINA ATHLETICS

 • Carolina is a charter member of the Atlantic Coast Conference, competing in the league each year beginning in 1953-54.
-Prior to that, UNC competed in the Southern Conference.
+Before that, UNC competed in the Southern Conference.

 • Carolina sponsors 28 varsity programs, including 15 women's and 13 men's sports.

-• The women's program began in 1971-72 for basketball, field hockey, gymnastics, swimming and diving, tennis and volleyball.
+• The women's program began in 1971-72 for basketball, fencing field hockey, gymnastics, swimming and diving, tennis and volleyball under the direction of the Department of Physical Education.
+In 1974, the women’s teams became part of the Athletic Department.
 Varsity letters for women were first issued in 1974-75.

-• Tennis player Camey Timberlake was the first female scholarship student-athlete in the fall of 1974.
+• In the fall of 1974, tennis player Camey Timberlake became the first female scholarship student-athlete in the state.

 • The first Black student-athlete was men’s soccer player Edwin Okoroma in 1963.
 Naismith Hall of Famer Charlie Scott was the first Black scholarship athlete, joining Dean Smith’s men’s basketball program in 1966.